-commercial and industrial customers to purchase renewable natural gas301 that would become part of their regulated fossil-based natural gas services.
+commercial and industrial customers to purchase renewable natural gas369 that would become part of their regulated fossil-based natural gas services.
 In D.20-12-022, the Commission found that developing a modified methodology based on the model used for CARB's Low Carbon Fuel Standards program was a reasonable approach to calculate carbon intensity of eligible renewable natural gas resources.
-302 The model is called the Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation Model (GREET) pathway.303 In D.20-12-022, the Commission agreed that Low Carbon Fuel Standards carbon intensities show the greenhouse gas emissions reduction from a gasoline or diesel transportation fuel baseline and directed the creation of a revised model where the carbon intensities calculation methodology is "focused on fossil natural gas for specific renewable natural gas sources."304 That decision also required the methodology be modified to include the energy inputs required for upgrading biogas for pipeline injection.305 The Commission directed Utilities to hold a workshop to discuss both the criteria to be used in a modified GREET model and who should develop the model.306
+370 The model is called the Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation Model (GREET) pathway.371 In D.20-12-022, the Commission agreed that Low Carbon Fuel Standards carbon intensities show the greenhouse gas emissions reduction from a gasoline or diesel transportation fuel baseline and directed the creation of a revised model where the carbon intensities calculation methodology is "focused on fossil natural gas for specific renewable natural gas sources."372 That decision also required the methodology be modified to include the energy inputs required for upgrading biogas for pipeline injection.373 The Commission directed Utilities to hold a workshop to discuss both the criteria to be used in a modified GREET model and who should develop the model.374

-$^{^{301}}$ D.20-12-022 describes renewable natural gas, which is also known as biomethane, as a biogas emitted from agricultural and waste products and upgraded to a quality similar to fossil natural gas.
+369 D.20-12-022 describes renewable natural gas, which is also known as biomethane, as a biogas emitted from agricultural and waste products and upgraded to a quality similar to fossil natural gas.
 D.20-12-022 at 2.

-303 The CA-GREET model is a California-specific version of Argonne National Laboratory's GREET life cycle model which is used to calculate GHG emissions under the LCFS.
+371 The CA-GREET model is a California-specific version of Argonne National Laboratory's GREET life cycle model which is used to calculate GHG emissions under the LCFS.
 See: https://ww2.arb.ca.gov/resources/documents/lcfs-life-cycle-analysis-models-anddocumentation.

 Subsequently, the Commission adopted D.22-02-025, which implemented the SB 1440 Biomethane Procurement Program.
-In D.22-02-025, the Commission adopted use of the modified GREET model from D.20-12-022 to determine carbon intensity scores.307 In the interim, the Commission directed Utilities to use a preliminary cost-effectiveness test that estimates the short-lived climate pollutant reduction and life cycle carbon emissions until the modified GREET model was completed and carbon intensity scores could be established.308
+In D.22-02-025, the Commission adopted use of the modified GREET model from D.20-12-022 to determine carbon intensity scores.375 In the interim, the Commission directed Utilities to use a preliminary cost-effectiveness test that estimates the short-lived climate pollutant reduction and life cycle carbon emissions until the modified GREET model was completed and carbon intensity scores could be established.376

 To address parties' concerns, the Staff Proposal should be revised to include language providing additional instructions to Utilities on how to account for reduced emissions from biomethane using the preliminary method adopted in D.22-02-025.
-Within 90 days after a modified GREET model is approved, Utilities shall submit advice letters to revise the instructions in NEMFC tariffs based on the modified model.
+Utilities caution that the submission of an advice letter should not occur every time the reduced emissions calculation changes.377 Accordingly, the Commission clarifies that within 90 days after a modified GREET model is first approved, pursuant to D.22-02-025, Utilities shall submit advice letters to revise the instructions in NEMFC tariffs to reference the modified model.